travmik/ZenTabs/Readme.md

 To install this plugin, you have two options:
 1. If you have [Sublime Package Control](http://wbond.net/sublime_packages/package_control) installed, simply search for `Zen Tabs` to install.
 2. Clone source code to Sublime Text packages folder *Sublime Text 2/Packages*.
+3. Download archive with the latest [release](https://github.com/travmik/ZenTabs/releases) and unpack it to Sublime Text packages folder *Sublime Text 2/Packages*.

 *OSX*
 ```shell